 It supports tissue repair, strengthens our immune system and is essential to many of the enzymatic processes in our bodies that keep us healthy: a lack of Vitamin C is known to cause scurvy, one of the first nutritional disorders to have been identified in sailors.
 Vitamin C is also a powerful anti-oxidant.

 Found naturally in a variety of foods – citrus fruits being the most commonly cited examples – Vitamin C is used in a wide variety of over-the-counter medicines, is sold as a dietary supplement and is increasingly a key ingredient in skincare products.

-As a powerful anti-oxidant, Vitamin C can neutralise the free radicals that cause oxidative stress to skin and might lead to premature skin ageing.
-It is also essential to the production of collagen in skin cells, helping to support skin structure and delay signs of ageing.
+As a powerful anti-oxidant, Vitamin C neutralizes the free radicals that cause oxidative stress to skin and lead to premature skin aging.
+It is also essential to the production of collagen in skin cells, helping to support skin structure and delay signs of aging.

 Vitamin C as anti-oxidant

-Vitamin C has been proven to help neutralise the free radicals in our body that lead to oxidative stress.
-This might help to prevent premature skin ageing and delay the visible signs of biological skin ageing.
-Oxidative stress might lead to dull, tired-looking skin and Vitamin C can give it the boost it needs to look younger and fresher.
+Vitamin C is proven to help neutralize the free radicals in our body that lead to oxidative stress.
+This helps to prevent premature skin aging and delay the visible signs of biological skin aging.
+Oxidative stress leads to dull, tired-looking skin and Vitamin C gives it the boost it needs to look younger and fresher.
 You can find out more in What are free radicals and how do they affect skin?